 If you make the whole the right size, it is just a big ole squeeze and the top of the cupcake is decorated.
 A ziplock baggie will do too, if you don’t have icing bags, or you can just frost with a knife.

-Sprinkle the frosting with some heart shaped sprinkles, sugar crystals or even some Conversation hearts and you have a quick and easy Valentine’s day treat for your loved one.
+Other ideas for decorating are to sprinkle the frosting with some heart shaped sprinkles, heart shaped gumdrops, pink and red sprinkles, or sugar crystals and you have a quick and easy Valentine’s day treat for your loved one.
 And shhhh…they do NOT need to know that you didn’t make the cake from scratch.

 These strawberry buttercream cupcakes are rich and full of the taste of dark chocolate with a buttercream frosting that is just bursting with the flavor of fresh strawberries.
 And the whimsical decorations on the top will put you in a Valentine’s day mood for sure!

 Now the only problem will be, will it be one or two for dessert?
 Awww…go on!
 It’s a special occasion!
 You can work the calories off later. (wink, wink!!)

 For another Valentine’s day treat, try these desserts.
 They are easy to do and so tasty.

 for the cupcakes: